Support American Diplomacy. Join us in creating a national legacy and help us realize the dream of the National Museum of American Diplomacy.

 • Support for program initiatives, identified with a recognized fund or program

-• Invitations to the Diplomacy Center Foundation private events and special receptions; and listing in publications as appropriate and on both the United States Diplomacy Center and Diplomacy Center Foundation websites
+• Invitations to the Diplomacy Center Foundation private events and special receptions; and listing in publications as appropriate and on both the National Museum of American Diplomacy and Diplomacy Center Foundation websites

-This Center will constitute a permanent record of U.S. Diplomacy and in my opinion it is way past time that something like this was done.
+This museum will constitute a permanent record of U.S. Diplomacy and in my opinion it is way past time that something like this was done.

 James A. Baker, III, Former Secretary of State